Symptoms and Signs

 Treatment Decisions

-Chemicals are not effective against plant viruses.
-Insecticides for controlling the vector are not effective in preventing virus infections.
+Pesticides are not effective against plant viruses.
+Insecticides for controlling the aphid vector are not effective in preventing viral infections.